RetalA1/HIDS-MS2-lab/README.md

 # HIDS-MS2-lab
-A HIDS engineering lab focused on adversarial simulation, using Snort to detect and alert on exploits against Metasploitable 2
+A HIDS lab using Snort to detect and alert on penetration testing exploits against Metasploitable 2.